 Several modes were used to connect the ground EMS with HEMS based on coverage, case type, location, demand, built-up area, response time, and number of existing helipads and hospitals.
-These modes are (1) transferring patients to the hospital by ground EMS, (2) transferring patients to the helipad by ground EMS, then by HEMS to the hospital, (3) transferring patients by ground EMS to the rendezvous point, then by HEMS to the hospital, where the helipad is away from the hospital, and (4) transferring patients by ground EMS to the rendezvous point, then by HEMS to the hospital, where the helipad is near or on the hospital rooftop [8].
+These modes are (1) transferring patients to the hospital by ground EMS, (2) transferring patients to the hospital by ground EMS, then by HEMS to the hospital, (3) transferring patients by ground EMS to the rendezvous point, then by HEMS to the hospital, and (4) transferring patients by ground EMS to the rendezvous point, then by HEMS to the hospital, and (4) transferring patients by ground EMS to the hospital, where the helipad is away from the hospital, and (4) transferring patients by ground EMS to the rendezvous point, then by HEMS to the hospital, where the helipad is near or on the hospital rooftop [8].